USEPA/CIP-service/README.md

 The Catchment Index Processing Service provides the ability to associate hydrologic features with NHDPlus catchments.
 The current project is divided into three "bundles" providing functionality through several combinations of Docker and standalone resources.

 1. **Engine**: The engine bundle provides the core functionality of CIP.
 At present there are two components, the database and the middleware API.
 2. **Admin**: The admin bundle provides a set of Jupyter notebooks used in the deployment of CIP data and code to the engine.
+The admin notebooks also provide a simple interface for batch processing.
 3. **Demo**: The demo bundle provides a simple Nginx web server that hosts simple examples of CIP indexing.

 ### Capabilities

 To explore the CIP-service API capabilities, see the [OpenAPI documentation](docs/openapi.yml).
 Various OpenAPI 3.1 online renderers may be used to see the API rendered as document.
-Good examples would be the [Swagger Next Editor](https://editor-next.swagger.io/?url=https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml) or the [OpenAPI Explorer](https://rhosys.github.io/openapi-explorer/?url=https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml#?route=overview).
+For example, see the [Swagger Next Editor](https://editor-next.swagger.io/?url=https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml).
 Such viewers may not allow direct linking in which case the [direct link](https://raw.githubusercontent.com/USEPA/CIP-service/main/docs/openapi.yml) can be used to work around such issues.

 ### Overview